Key Takeaways

 - Needing higher doses of Vyvanse to achieve the desired effects (tolerance)

-- Experiencing withdrawal symptoms when attempting to reduce or stop Vyvanse use, such as fatigue, irritability, intense cravings, or depression
+- Experiencing symptoms of Vyvanse withdrawal when attempting to reduce or stop Vyvanse use, such as fatigue, irritability, intense cravings, or depression

 Vyvanse, while beneficial for many, can also come with a range of side effects.
-It's important to recognize and understand these potential effects, both to make informed decisions about treatment and to know when to seek medical advice.
+It's important to recognize and understand these potential effects, both to make informed treatment decisions and to know when to seek medical advice.

 - Insomnia: Many individuals find it difficult to fall or stay asleep while taking Vyvanse, which can lead to feelings of fatigue and irritability during the day.